Salt Lake City: History

 The pioneers organized a state called State of Deseret, and petitioned for its recognition in 1849.
 The United States Congress rebuffed the settlers in 1850 and established the Utah Territory, vastly reducing its size, and designated Fillmore as its capital city.
 Great Salt Lake City replaced Fillmore as the territorial capital in 1856, and the name later was shortened to Salt Lake City.
 The city's population continued to swell with an influx of converts to the LDS Church and Gold Rush gold seekers, making it one of the most populous cities in the American Old West.

 The first group of settlers brought African slaves with them, making Utah the only place in the western United States to have African slavery.
 Three slaves, Green Flake, Hark Lay, and Oscar Crosby, came west with the first group of settlers in 1847.
 The settlers also began to purchase Indian slaves in the well-established Indian slave trade, as well as enslaving Indian prisoners of war.
 In 1850, 26 slaves were counted in Salt Lake County.
 In 1852, the territorial legislature passed the Act in Relation to Service and the Act for the relief of Indian Slaves and Prisoners formally legalizing slavery in the territory.
-Slavery was abolished in the territory during the Civil War.
+On June 19, 1862, during the American Civil War, Congress prohibited slavery in all US territories.

 Explorer, ethnologist, and author Richard Francis Burton traveled by coach in the summer of 1860 to document life in Great Salt Lake City.
 He was granted unprecedented access during his three-week visit, including audiences with Brigham Young and other contemporaries of Joseph Smith.
 The records of his visit include sketches of early city buildings, a description of local geography and agriculture, commentary on its politics and social order, essays, speeches, and sermons from Young, Isaac Morley, George Washington Bradley and other leaders, and snippets of everyday life such as newspaper clippings and the menu from a high-society ball.